Who is the developer?

 How many lots will be available for sale in Precinct 2?

 Aurora (Precinct 2), will comprise 110 residential land lots, ranging in size from 360sqm to 960sqm.
-The initial sales release will include 44 residential land lots.
+The initial sales release will include approximately 46 residential land lots.

 I am not an Australian Resident, do I require Foreign Investment Review Board (FIRB) approval before I purchase land from DHA.